Tapin42/canikona/README.md

 Notes:
 - If you add a new set from Ironman, add a new entry in `manifest.json` with its `effective_from` and point `file` to the new factors JSON.

-## 🤝 Contributing

-- Anyone can file issues for bug reports or enhancement requests.
-- I am very open to taking pull requests from anyone who wants to contribute—just fork the repo, make your changes, and submit a PR!

 ## 🧩 Git hooks: JSON Unicode validation